metocean/SAET_master/README.md

     2. Maybe some products are in offline mode
     3. Run SAET in “offline S2 retrieval” mode (--rm=or).
 You must use the parameter “--oa" (offline S2 activation) along with the run mode “or”.
 Use the value “--oa=check" to see which products are offline.
     4. Run SAET again in “offline S2 retrieval” mode (--rm=or), but this time using the value “--oa=activate”.

+## 8. INSTALLATION

+SAET has been developed in python and has been tested for the python version 3.9.7 (64 bits).
+You can install this version from by installing the file “Windows installer (64-bit)” form the link https://www.python.org/downloads/release/python-397.
+SAET needs some extra libraries to work.
+In the file “requirements_readme.txt” we can see the minimum versions of these libraries and some notes about the GDAL library: